Market Forces: Plot

 During a night out in one of the Zones – the cordoned off zone of decaying ghettos surrounding the City of London – Mike introduces Chris to journalist Liz Linshaw, who is also Mike's former mistress.
 Before they leave the Zones, Mike brutally executes several gang members who attempt to steal his car.
-Back at work, Mike brings Chris in to use contacts and analysis from his prior firm to assist into a project regarding propping up the ageing Colombian dictator General Hernan Echevarria.
-With Shorn's contract due for renewal they are challenged by competing agencies Nakamura and Acropolitic.
+With Shorn's contract in Cambodia due for renewal, they are challenged by competing agencies Nakamura and Acropolitic.
 The challenge is settled by a driving duel in which the Shorn team eliminates the two competing teams.
 Chris' profile is greatly increased with this victory, including appearances on TV and magazines as the latest star from a line of Shorn executives.
 As Chris becomes famous for his driving performance, he begins an affair with Liz Linshaw.
+Mike brings Chris in to use contacts and analysis from his prior firm to assist into a project regarding propping up the ageing Colombian dictator General Hernan Echevarria.
 With Echevarria's son, Francisco, who is aligned with a competing American firm, preparing to take over, Chris believes that a long-time rebel leader might be a better option than Francisco.
 Vincente Barranco, the rebel leader chosen by Chris, is signed to a contract with Shorn and brought to London to shop for arms to bring his small force the resources they need to overthrow Hernan before Francisco takes over.
 However, other Shorn executives sabotage Chris's efforts by arranging for Barranco to overhear a Shorn executive negotiate with the Echevarrias.
 When challenged by Barranco that he is not truly committed to his cause, Chris reacts by spontaneously beating Hernan to death in a conference room.
 Shorn concocts a coverup and pins Hernan's death on an otherwise unknown terrorist group.
 The killing is also concealed from most of Shorn's employees, but the senior partner of CI agrees that while a completely unorthodox act, it's the sort of rule bending which is sometimes needed to return the maximum for their clients.
-While his actions convince Barranco that he is in fact committed to his side, Chris is removed from the Colombia job which is handed over to a senior partner, Hamilton, who takes a more pragmatic view and moves to align with Hernan's son.
+While his actions convince Barranco that he is, in fact, committed to his side, Chris is removed from the Colombia job which is handed over to a partner, Hamilton, who takes a more pragmatic view and moves to align with Hernan's son.